 Amelia Daddazio Women's Studies Fund

 The Women’s Studies Program is excited to announce the endowment and official naming of the Amelia Daddazio Women’s Studies Fund (formerly the Women’s Studies Empowerment Fund).
-This fund, named in honor of Amelia Daddazio, a “real, tough woman who made it through a hard life with grace and style”.
+This fund is named in honor of Amelia Daddazio, a “real, tough woman who made it through a hard life with grace and style.”
 Money from this fund will be awarded for student projects that aim to lessen the effects of inequity or injustice, either locally, nationally, or globally.
 Projects whose mission are gender-focused will be prioritized.
 The recipient(s) will be full-time undergraduate students in good standing at Eastern Illinois University, enrolled in the Women’s Studies Program and/or working with Women’s Studies faculty members on their projects.

 Additional funding may be available to Women's Studies Minors